February Is Heart Month

 I remember, as a child, asking my mom what killed an elderly great-uncle.
 She said it was "hardening of the arteries".
 Of course I asked, "What is that?"
 Her reply: "Oh, it's something that just happens when you get old."
 Suddenly, I had a fear of growing up and getting older.

 The truth, of course, is that it doesn't "just happen".
 It does happen more to older people than to young people, but it's not simply a matter of age alone.
-It is a result of years and years of ignoring one's health; years and years of eating garbage (i.e., fast food, fried food, other high-fat foods, and red meat including pork) instead of clean food (i.e., fruits and vegetables, more protein, less fat, less sugar).
+It is a result of years and years of ignoring one's health; years and years of eating garbage (i.e., fast food, fried food, other high-fat foods, and red meat -- and yes, that includes pork) instead of clean food (i.e., fruits and vegetables, more protein, less fat, less sugar).
 That's right pork is NOT "the other white meat" -- that's just an advertising ploy.
 Raw pork is pink, which puts it into the category of red meat.

-It's a result of years and years of sitting on your backside when you should be moving; and years of smoking, or of being exposed to smoke; years and years of choosing not to manage stress; and years and years of drinking too much.
+Most heart disease is a result of years and years of sitting on your backside when you should be moving; and years of smoking, or of being exposed to smoke; years and years of choosing not to manage stress; and years and years of drinking too much.
 Non-smokers who live with a smoker have a one-third (33.3%) higher risk of heart disease than non-smokers who are not exposed to environmental tobacco smoke.

 Do You Know the Warning Signs of a Heart Attack? - Some of them are not so obvious.